manikur/Python-Programming/README.md

 # R-programming
-I'm going to do coding.
+I'm an educator in AI and Big Data.